martendo/marbal.ca/retrospect/_posts/2019-08-20-game-game-game.md

 The source code is really silly.
 I was following [an old and mildly infamous tutorial](https://gb-archive.github.io/salvage/tutorial_de_ensamblador/tutorial_de_ensamblador_la_decadence.html), so I took a lot of liberties for my own amusement.
-I had the amazing idea of giving every label the most bizarre names I could come up with, leading to hits such as `potato_salad.walmart` and `strawberry_jam.let_set`.
+I had the amazing idea of giving every label the most bizarre name I could come up with, leading to hits such as `potato_salad.walmart` and `strawberry_jam.let_set`.
 I also decided to write comments for as much code as I could, even when I had no idea what was being done.